gitbls/pistrong/README.md

 * Always use an FQDN hostname (hostname.domain.com) for a registered domain.
 If you do not have a static IP address, use a dynamic DNS service.
 The FQDN hostname helps ensure that your client is connecting to a known host, and is the most reliable way to connect to your VPN from the internet.
 This also insulates you from your ISP randomly changing your external, dynamically-assigned IP address.

-* If you don't have an FQDN for the VPN server, you will probably need to use `--vpnsankey my.san.key,yourExternalIPAddress` when you create the CA
+* If you don't have an FQDN for the VPN server, you will probably need to use `--vpnsankey my.san.key,yourExternalIPAddress` when you create the CA. `makeMyCA` offers this as an option.

-* pistrong easily enables a one certificate for multiple devices, or a one certificate per device scenario.
+* pistrong easily enables a one certificate for multiple user devices, or a one certificate per user device scenario.
 The former is a wee bit easier, the latter provides finer granularity access control.

 ## Not Yet Completed